 There may be an association between gluten in your diet and your mental health.
 The theory is that the damage from gluten in your digestive system allows substances to leak out from your stomach and migrate to the brain, which some could call depression.
 Eating a strict gluten-free diet is important for individuals with Celiac disease and may help decrease the symptoms of depression.
 Foods like sweet potatoes, eggs, rice, fruits, vegetables, and beans are naturally gluten-free and great sources of nutrition.

 There’s a reason Thanksgiving dinner makes us so happy — and sleepy.
 The infamous “food coma” tryptophan found in turkey is actually a precursor to serotonin in the brain.
 Once you eat tryptophan, it’s converted to serotonin in the brain.
-Low levels of serotonin have been linked to depression and suicide.
-Studies have shown that eating tryptophan on an empty stomach can actually replenish and restore levels of serotonin in the brain.
+Low levels of serotonin have been linked to depression and suicide. have shown that eating tryptophan on an empty stomach can actually replenish and restore levels of serotonin in the brain.

 Yes, you heard it here first: Carbs are not evil.
 Your body and brain need carbohydrates to function.
-Having a diet low in carbohydrates has actually been found to be linked to depression symptoms.
+Having a diet low in carbohydrates has actually been found to depression symptoms.
 Don’t shy away from carbs, but do choose carbs that have a low Glycemic Index or are high in fiber, like sweet potatoes, beans, and apples.
 They won’t make you crash.

 Chaunie Brusie is a registered nurse with experience in critical care, long-term care, and labor and delivery nursing.
 She lives in Michigan with her family and loves traveling, reading, writing, and hanging out with her four young kids.
 She gladly cleans up dinner every night because her husband is a fabulous cook and she once famously ruined frozen pizza.
 She blogs about motherhood, freelance writing, and life at http://chauniebrusie.com/.